build-on-aws/cloud-clubs-learner-library/README.md

 ## What Learning Platform Works Best for Me?

-### Like all questions in tech, "it depends!"
+Like all questions in tech, "it depends!"
 In particular, it depends on how you like to learn.
-To help you choose the right platform for your learning style, we've created a clickable decision tree.
+To help you choose the right platform for your learning style, we've created a decision tree.
 Links are listed below the graphic.

 ![Decision tree](./images/learn.svg)